cupy/cupy/docs/source/contribution.rst

 Issues and PRs are labeled by these categories.
 This classification is often reflected into its corresponding release category: Feature issues/PRs are contained into minor/major releases and NoCompat issues/PRs are contained into major releases, while other issues/PRs can be contained into any releases including revision ones.

-On registering an issue, write precise explanations on what you want Chainer to be.
+On registering an issue, write precise explanations on what you want CuPy to be.
 Bug reports must include necessary and sufficient conditions to reproduce the bugs.
 Feature requests must include **what** you want to do (and **why** you want to do, if needed).
 You can contain your thoughts on **how** to realize it into the feature requests, though **what** part is most important for discussions.

 .. warning::

-   If you have a question on usages of Chainer, it is highly recommended to send a post to `Chainer User Group <https://groups.google.com/forum/#!forum/chainer>`_ instead of the issue tracker.
+   If you have a question on usages of CuPy, it is highly recommended to send a post to `Chainer User Group <https://groups.google.com/forum/#!forum/chainer>`_ instead of the issue tracker.
    The issue tracker is not a place to share knowledge on practices.
    We may redirect question issues to Chainer User Group.